kevin-goh/website/content/projects/01 Risk Analysis Model.md

 showInProjects: true
 ---

-ML-enabled model incorporating market and self-mined risk factors to forecast movement of equity prices.
+Research on the utility of credit risk factors in forecasting stock returns, in terms of explanatory and predictive power when applied to LightGBM.